I recently ran the numbers on Dr Rhonda Patrick’s Ultimate Micronutrient Smoothie that Rhonda and her husband have for breakfast every day.

-Lots of people get hung up on a particular magic nutrient and spend a lot of money to supplement just that one missing ingredient.
-However perhaps it would be optimal (and cheaper?) to get a high quantity of a broad range of nutrients from natural sources.
+Lots of people get hung up on a particular magic nutrient and spend a lot of money to supplement just one missing ingredient.
+However perhaps it would be optimal (and cheaper?) to get a high quantity of a broad range of nutrients from whole food sources.

-Real foods that were recently alive are going to be a better bet than relying on supplements as there are probably a bunch of other things that are good for us that we haven’t isolated and quantified yet.
+Real foods that were recently alive are going to be a better bet than relying on supplements.

 Should you eat more plant foods, more protein, or more fat?
 The answer will depend on your situation, your goals and your preferences.
 As always, optimal lies somewhere between the extremes.